| Recruitment Websites - The 'Must Have' Functionality That Many Don't

 not encourage it on your own website?
 Consider adding words

-"Not suitable for this role?
+to your job template to the effect of: "Not suitable for this role?
 Perhaps you know someone

 else that may be?
 Click here to refer a friend and in return